The operator doesn’t mention abortion when you call the Planned Parenthood Salt Lake Health Center.

 Several hundred, if not more, of the women who underwent the 2,923 abortions in Utah in 2017 likely listened to the same message before visiting one of the two Planned Parenthood clinics in Utah that offer abortion services.

-2019 has been a heyday for anti-abortion organizations across the US, and with the passing of Utah House Bill 136 amidst numerous states’ anti-abortion laws, many Utahns are evaluating their stance on abortion.
+2019 has been eventful for anti-abortion organizations across the US, and with the passing of Utah HB136 amidst numerous states’ anti-abortion laws, many Utahns are evaluating their stance on abortion.

 Life after abortion